 - Defence Careers website - information on training as an electronics (avionics) technician

-- Defence Careers website - find out more about training as an aeronautical structures technician
+- Defence Careers website - information on training as an aircraft systems technician

 NCEA Level 2 in English, maths and science is usually needed to enter tertiary training.
 Processing technologies, and construction and mechanical technologies may also be useful.

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.